bramses/bramses-highly-opinionated-vault-2023/README.md

 ### CODE

-CODE by Tiago Forte tands for **Capture**, **Organize**, **Distill** and **Express**.
+*CODE* by Tiago Forte stands for **Capture**, **Organize**, **Distill** and **Express**.
 Fast capture with minimal friction is a priority goal of BHOV-2023, because you never know when and where inspiration will strike.

-To do quick **capture** on my computer, I leverage Shimmering Obsidian and custom written shortcuts.
-This plugin is powerful because Alfred can be evoked anywhere on your Mac (while watching a video, browsing the web, etc.).
-This helps avoid the [Doorway effect](https://en.wikipedia.org/wiki/Doorway_effect#:~:text=The%20doorway%20effect%20is%20a,remained%20in%20the%20same%20place.).
-The plugin then puts the thought in our `Inbox/` for future processing.
+To do quick **capture** on my computer, I leverage Shimmering Obsidian (powerful plugin in Alfred that can be evoked anywhere on your Mac (while watching a video, browsing the web, etc.)) and custom written iOS shortcuts.

+The point of Capture shortcuts is to avoid the [Doorway effect](https://en.wikipedia.org/wiki/Doorway_effect#:~:text=The%20doorway%20effect%20is%20a,remained%20in%20the%20same%20place.).
+The shortcuts put raw thoughts in our `Inbox/` for future processing.
 The important part is that we can **trust that our ideas will land in a place where we can process them later**.

-A similar process is done on my mobile device leveraging iOS shortcuts and Obsidian Sync.
+*A similar process is done on my mobile device leveraging iOS shortcuts and Obsidian Sync.*

 These apps and plugins serve as scouts, running the long distance of time and space to place ideas in your trusted vault from anywhere in the world.